Disneyland Frequently Asked Questions

 - When will new Disneyland vacation package deals or room discounts become available?

-- When will the price of Disneyland tickets go up?
+- When will Disneyland ticket prices go up?

 - What is a “Good Neighbor” hotel?

-- How come you don’t have more discounts and information for Disneyland?
+- Why don’t you have more discounts and information for Disneyland?

 - I have a disability or health issue and may need special accommodations.
 How can I get more information?